iqbal-hakim/CMSE491-Semester-Project/README.md

 #### Summary of Repository and Directory Structure:

 * `doc` - Holds final project report in the form of a Jupyter Notebook with the analysis pipeline inlined and the writeup in markdown cells.
-Report will also be in the form of PDF and HTML.

 * `src` - Location of all of our source code used in our analysis.
 If the dataset were accessible, then one would have to run `sh runlog.sh` and the analysis pipeline would be run and all appropriate results directed to the proper output directories.